Albin Roussin: Bourbon rule

 Under the restored monarchy of Louis XVIII, Roussin was promoted again and made a Chevalier de St Louis.
 When Napoleon returned to power during the Hundred Days, he was dismissed, but returned to service when Louis XVIII was again restored.

-Following the infamous wreck of the Medusa off the Senegal coast in 1816, Roussin was given the task of surveying the African coast from Senegal to Guinea by Minister of Marine Count Molé.
+Following the wrecking of the frigate Méduse off the Senegal coast in 1816, Roussin was given the task of surveying the African coast from Senegal to Guinea by Minister of Marine Count Molé.
 Following this, he surveyed the mouth of the River Amazon in 1819.
 He was made a Baron in 1820.
 In 1821 he took a squadron to South America, ostensibly to protect French trade, but with secret instructions to seek a quarrel with the forces fighting for independence from Spain led by Simón Bolívar, Bernardo O'Higgins and José de San Martín.
-Returning to France in 1822, he was promoted to Rear Admiral.
+Returning to France in 1822, he was promoted to rear admiral.
 From 1824 until 1827 he served in administrative posts ashore.

 Roussin returned to sea in May 1828, flying his flag aboard the ship of the line Jean Bart.
 He led a squadron to Brazil to persuade, through gunboat diplomacy if need be, the Brazilian Emperor Pedro I to pay compensation for French ships captured by the Brazilian Navy during the Cisplatine War.
 He arrived off Rio de Janeiro on 5 July 1828 and simply sailed into the harbour, ignoring the guns at the entrance, anchoring off the city.
 After saluting the Brazilian flag, he requested and received an audience with Emperor Pedro where the damages to be paid to French shipowners were agreed.
 On his return to France, Roussin was congratulated for solving the problem by diplomacy, and was appointed by King Charles X to the honorary post of Gentleman of the bedchamber.